 The shield dragged the left arm over with it and turned his left armpit to Shaka, who could sink his spear in it in a movement that was a natural continuation of the shield hooking.
 As the victim slid off the assegai blade, Shaka would shout, "Ngadla!(I have eaten)."
 He threw away his ox-hide sandals, he hardened his feet on rocks and thorns, which added to his speed and surety of his footing in battle.
-These were the technique he developed earlier on, and he would later apply them to his Zulu Army.
+These were the techniques he developed earlier on, and he would later apply them to his Zulu Army.

 The Zulu War Mean Machine